 Takeaways in view of endovascular trends

-In their study report, the authors note that endovascular repairs in this patient population increased by 60% from 1998 to 2007 while open repair volumes held flat.
+In their study report, the authors note that endovascular repairs in this patient population increased by 60% from 1998 to 2007 while open repair volume growth was flat.
 “Despite our findings, the trend toward greater endovascular repair is likely to continue,” Dr. Tong observes.
 “So we emphasize that rigorous lifelong follow-up is imperative for patients who undergo endovascular repair, with planning for intervention in those demonstrating aneurysm sac growth.
 And our findings argue for open surgery in patients with poor landing zones and in young patients with low surgical risk and long life expectancy.”